Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 With HAE, your body makes an immune system protein that doesn’t function properly or your body doesn’t make certain immune system proteins at all.
 This leads to an increase in the level of a protein called bradykinin in your system.

 Bradykinin is a vasodilator, which means it dilates (opens up) your blood vessels.
-Having too much bradykinin can lead you to have symptoms like inflammation, swelling, and pain.
+Having too much bradykinin can lead you to have symptoms such as inflammation, swelling, and pain.

 Acute HAE attacks explained

 When you have HAE, the level of bradykinin can become so high that it leads to an acute attack of angioedema.
 The attack can affect the soft tissue (nerves, muscles, tendons, or fat) of different areas of the body.
-In most cases, the attack causes swelling and discomfort.
-But if an attack occurs in your throat,* in some cases, it can be life threatening.
+Usually, the attack causes swelling and discomfort.
+But if an attack occurs in your throat,* it can be life threatening.

 HAE attacks are classified into three types: